 [Section 242 amended by No. 50 of 2003 s.
 94(2).]

-243. Legal proceedings
+243. Prosecutions and s.
+109 recovery action, who may commence; evidentiary matters

 (1) Any proceedings for an offence under this Act, other than for an offence under section 45, and any proceedings under section 106 may be taken in the name of the chief executive officer or a person authorised in that behalf by the chief executive officer.

 (2) In any proceedings no proof is required of —